FINANCIAL AID | Helping you BU

 To be awarded an academic scholarship, freshmen and new transfer students must be admitted to the College of Arts and Sciences or a School of Education undergraduate program.
 If you have not applied for admission, you may apply online.

-After you are admitted to Baker, we’ll use the information shown below to determine your academic scholarship eligibility.
-Then, after January 1, you should submit the Free Application for Federal Student Aid (FAFSA).
-When we receive your FAFSA results, we’ll prepare your individual financial aid letter detailing all known sources of financial aid.
+After you are admitted to Baker, we’ll use the information on file to determine your academic scholarship eligibility.
+For need-based aid, you should submit the Free Application for Federal Student Aid (FAFSA) between October 1 and March 15.
+When your FAFSA results arrive, we’ll prepare your individual financial aid letter, which details all known sources of financial aid.
+Learn more about about need-based programs.

 Freshman Competition Awards